JakobBergG/Dataproject_GBM/README.md

 ### Brain Segmentation (MR and CT)
 The first step of the pipeline is brain segmentation.
-The pipeline activates the brain segmentation by running the function "*run_brainmask_predictions*" located in the script "*brain_segmentation/predict_brain_masks.py*".
+The pipeline activates the brain segmentation by running the function `run_brainmask_predictions`located in the script `brain_segmentation/predict_brain_masks.py`.
 This function performs the brain segmentation on the CT scan and each of the MR scans for the patient.
 The result of the brain segmentation is a separate 3D file called a brain mask, where voxels that are part of the brain have value 1 and 0 otherwise.
 For each CT and MR scan the brain is segmented by using prediction from a pre-trained nnUNet model.
 An illustration of a MR scan and the corresponding brain segmentation is illustrated below:

 ![](README_pictures/brainsegmentation.png)

 The brain segmentations may include small separate objects, that are not actually part of the brain, in the brain mask.
 [HOW MANY?
 IS IT A BIG PROBLEM?]
-For this reason, any small objects not part of the brain are removed using the function "*cleanup_brain_mask*" which is located in the script "*brain_segmentation/cleanup_brain_masks.py*".
+For this reason, any small objects not part of the brain are removed using the function `cleanup_brain_mask` which is located in the script `brain_segmentation/cleanup_brain_masks.py`.
 If two neighboring voxels are 1, i.e. segmented as brain, they are considered to be in the same component.
 Using SimpleITK's ConnectedComponentImageFilter all components in the brain segmentation are found and labeled.
 If more than one component is present, the largest component is kept, since this will be the actual brain.
 Any other components are removed.
 A brain mask before and after cleanup is illustrated below.
 Note this is one of the more severe examples and not representative of most scans.

 ![](README_pictures/cleanmask.png)

 ### Skull-Stripping

 Since a brain mask for each MR and CT scan has been generated in the previous brain segmentation step, it is now possible to perform skull-stripping.
-The function "*run_skull_stripping*" from "*skull_stripping/strip_skull_from_mask.py*" applies the mask to each MR scan, i.e. everything from the scan that is not part of the brain mask is removed.
+The function `run_skull_stripping` from `skull_stripping/strip_skull_from_mask.py` applies the mask to each MR scan, i.e. everything from the scan that is not part of the brain mask is removed.
 An MR scan and its skull-stripped version is illustrated below:

 ![](README_pictures/skullstriping.png)

 ### GTV Segmentation

 In this step the GTV for each MR scan is segmented.
-The pipeline activates the GTV segmentation by running the function "*run_prediction*" from the script "*gtv_segmentation/predict_gtvs.py*".
+The pipeline activates the GTV segmentation by running the function `run_prediction` from the script `gtv_segmentation/predict_gtvs.py`.
 This function takes the skull-stripped MR scans from the previous step and returns a mask of the GTV.
 This mask is structured like the brain mask but here voxels that are part of the tumor have the value 1 and 0 otherwise.
 The segmentation is again created by using predictions from a pre-trained nnUNet model.
 A skull-stripped MR scan and the same scan with the segmented GTV marked in red is illustrated below:

 ![](README_pictures/gtvsegmentation.png)